-6.0 Conclusions and Future Work
+6 Conclusions and future work

-We have demonstrated how high-level information, enemy intentions, can be used when prioritizing tasks for information acquisition.
-Reuse of plan recognition knowledge models when performing task prioritization has turned out to be an effective strategy.
+We have demonstrated how high-level information, in our case enemy intentions, can be used when prioritizing tasks for information acquisition.
+Reuse of PIR knowledge models when performing task prioritization has turned out to be an effective strategy.

-We show that our implementation can be used to evaluate the performance of plan recognition for various sensor configurations.
+We show that our implementation can be used to evaluate the performance of PIR for various sensor configurations.

 The simple simulation experiments presented in Section 5 provide a glance at the qualities of the system.
-However, future more complex scenarios will exhibit more interesting results.
+However, future more complex scenarios where the need for automatic control is apparent will exhibit more interesting results.